Karnataka bribery case: BJP MLA Madal Virupakshappa gets anticipatory bail

 At Tuesday’s hearing, Justice K Natarajan granted interim protection to the BJP leader on the condition of a personal bond of Rs 5 lakh, reported Live Law.

 The court also ordered Virupakshappa to cooperate with the police, reported Bar and Bench.
-It also said that the BJP cannot enter the office of Karnataka Soaps and Detergents Limited till further orders.
+It also said that he cannot enter the office of Karnataka Soaps and Detergents Limited till further orders.

 The court will hear the case next on March 17.